hudson-and-thames/portfoliolab/README.md

     - Critical Line Algorithm (CLA)
     - Mean-Variance Optimisation
 - Online Portfolio Selection
+    - Benchmarks
+    - Momentum
+    - Mean Reversion
+    - Pattern Matching

 ## Licensing options
-This project is licensed under an all rights reserved [license](https://github.com/hudson-and-thames/mlfinlab/blob/master/LICENSE.txt).
+This project is licensed under an all rights reserved [license](https://github.com/hudson-and-thames/portfoliolab/blob/master/LICENSE.txt).

 * Business
 * Enterprise

 ## Community
-With the purchase of the library our clients get the access to the Hudson & Thames Slack community, where our engeniers and other quants are always ready to answer your questions.
+With the purchase of the library, our clients get access to the Hudson & Thames Slack community, where our engineers and other quants are always ready to answer your questions.

-Alternatively you can email us at: research@hudsonthames.org.
+Alternatively, you can email us at: research@hudsonthames.org.

 <div align="center">
    <a href="https://hudsonthames.org/">